millermetres/PolOfCodeCrypto/vpn.md

 ## What VPN can do (depends on services)

-1. Accessing private(meaning *internal*, nothing more) networks such as school and workplace networks.
+1. Access private(meaning *internal*, nothing more) networks such as school and workplace networks.
     - Access [NYU VPN service page on NYUAD Student Portal](https://students.nyuad.nyu.edu/services/technology-and-support/remote-connectivity-vpn/)
 2. Encrypt communications when using outdated webpages & apps that do not use HTTPS protocol in public Wi-Fi.
     - But HTTPS is still required to prevent VPN providers from reading your communication.
 3. Bypass geolocked content such as YouTube and Netflix videos.
-4. Circumvention of ISP-level web blocking, such as VoIP and censored websites.
+4. Circumvent ISP-level web blocking, such as VoIP and censored websites.
-5. With a correct setup, a VPN can hide your IP address from destinating webpages.
+5. Hide IP address from destinating webpage if correctly set up.
     - VPN providers know your true IP address and destinating webpages.
     - Hiding IP address does not mean hiding your identity.
 You can still be identified with browser cookies and fingerprinting.